 The Board recognises that it is accountable to shareholders for the performance and activities of the Company and the Group.
 The Board engages in discussions with shareholders as appropriate from time to time through formal meetings or correspondence and audio-visual and telephone discussions.
 The Annual General Meeting of the Company provides an opportunity for the Directors to present to the shareholders a report on current operations and developments and enables the shareholders to express their views about the Company’s business.

-As required by Rule 26 of the AIM Rules for Companies, the Company publishes historical Annual Reports, Interim Reports, Notices of General Meetings and all announcements since the Company’s admission to the AIM Market, which are available in the Reports and presentations and Regulatory news sections of this website.
+As required by Rule 26 of the AIM Rules for Companies, the Company publishes historical Annual Reports, Interim Reports, Notices of General Meetings and announcements since the Company’s admission to the AIM Market, which are available in the Reports and presentations and Regulatory news sections of this website.

-The Board does not publish an Audit Committee or Remuneration Committee report in its Annual Report as the Board considers this is not appropriate given the size and stage of development of the Company.
+While the Board provides information in relation to the responsibilities, composition and operation of its committees and its remuneration policy and outcomes, the Board does not publish an Audit Committee or Remuneration Committee report in its Annual Report as the Board considers this is not appropriate given the size and stage of development of the Company.
 The Board will consider annually whether it considers it appropriate for these reports to be included in future Annual Reports.

-Last updated on 25 September 2024
+Last updated on 20 May 2026